 Why the higher flash point?
 Flash point refers to the temperature at which the vapor above the liquid fuel catches fire when a flame or spark is present.
 For Avgas this temperature is very low, less than -30 °C, making it hazardous if spilt with an easily flammable vapor cloud.
 Jet and diesel fuels on the other hand have to be heated to greater than +38 and +55 °C respectively for the vapor to burn under ambient conditions.

-So, Whittle decided to run the new aviation turbine engine on diesel based on availability and its higher flash point, jet fuel not having been invented.
-But all was not well - carbon deposits blocked the vaporisers, coated flame tubes, caused local overheating and power instability.
+Based on its higher flash point Frank Whittle and Power Jets Ltd decided, during the early jet engine testing days at Rugby, to run the new aviation turbine engine on diesel.
+At the time jet fuel hadn’t been developed.
+However, there were problems when refuelling with diesel.
+Carbon deposits blocked vaporizers, coated flame tubes, caused local overheating and power instability.
 A Gas Turbine Panel was formed to investigate.
-It concluded that while aviation turbine engines could burn many fuel types, for reliable and efficient operation a cleaner burning kerosene with a low freeze point offered the best solution.
-This resulted in the development of the first jet fuel specification ‘RDE/ F/ KER’ which has evolved into the standards used today for Jet A and Jet A-1.
+It found that while aviation turbine engines could burn many fuel types, for reliable and efficient operation a cleaner burning kerosene with a low freeze point offered the best solution.
+This resulted in the development of the first jet fuel standard ‘RDE/ F/ KER’ in 1944 which evolved into the specifications used today for Jet A and Jet A-1.